 Since 2008, Mike and his wife Christine have been traveling the country teaching festival attendees and fans about the “Gospel of Q” as the hosts of the Great American BBQ Tour.
 As tour hosts, they are the Kansas City Barbeque Society’s ambassadors to the world.
 During the past eight years, the Peters have journeyed tens of thousands of miles across the nation and back, acting as the voice of KCBS and promoting BBQ while teaching professional grilling tips and tricks to millions of festival attendees.
 Mike is also serving on the board of Kansas City Barbecue Society, the world’s largest organization of barbecue and grilling enthusiasts, where he was a past president!

 San Francisco Chronicle

-Spud Hilton is the travel editor of the San Francisco Chronicle and SFChronicle.com who, during the past 15 years, has written about (and been lost in) destinations on 6 continents, from the back alleys of Havana to the shrines of Kyoto to the floor of a hippie bus in Modesto.
-He writes a biweekly column about travel and great journeys.
+Spud Hilton is the travel editor of the San Francisco Chronicle and SFChronicle.com who has written about (and been lost in) destinations on 6 continents, from the back alleys of Havana to the shrines of Kyoto to the floor of a hippie bus in Modesto.
+He writes a biweekly column about travel.

 Sparks City Mayor

 In July 1999 Mr. Martini was appointed to the Sparks City Council to complete an unexpired term, representing Ward 3.
 He was elected Mayor Pro Tempore by the City Council in July 2003 and served in that capacity until February 2005, when he was sworn in as mayor.
 He was elected to full terms in 2006, 2010 and 2014 and is currently the longest-serving mayor of Sparks.

 KOZZ Radio, Two Doods Reviews